Harvest 360 and CHT have developed cannabis tech software to reduce the cost of a cannabis license application and barriers to enter the market.

 Track Record in the Industry

 Harvest 360 has a track record in the space.
-They won of the five medicals applications for limited medical cannabis licenses in Virginia VA for Dharma pharma.
+They won one of the five medicals applications for limited medical cannabis licenses in Virginia for Dharma Pharma.

 They represented Acreage Holdings, along with two dozen start-ups.
 Most recently, they won a license for a lab in Missouri.

 Among the company’s founders, Serrano has Jersey roots.
 He was born in Jersey City and raised in Hoboken.
-He learned there for most of his life before moving to New York City.
-The new NJCBA President Ed DeVeaux is their Public Affairs Officer.
+He lived there for most of his life before moving to New York City.
+The new NJ Cannabis Business Association (NJCBA) President Ed DeVeaux is their Public Affairs Officer.

 Serrano is a self-described son of the war on drugs, his father died when he was six during the heroin/crack epidemic.

 The cannabis industry is one of the most rapidly growing areas of business development in the world.
-Along with hemp and CBD, there are many opportunities in a large market.
+Along with hemp and CBD, there are many opportunities in the large market.

 Harvest 360 CEO Todd Scattini moderated a panel discussion on Social Equity at the Cannabis Industrial Marketplace Virtual Trade show today and Serrano was scheduled to be on the panel.